 I had no intention of adding curry powder to my pickled cauliflower, but couldn’t resist after seeing a couple of recipes touting it’s grandeur.
 I combined recipes because one had too large of a water to vinegar ratio for my taste, and the other didn’t have any sugar.
 I’ve also added red bell pepper for color and sliced red jalapeno for a kick of heat.

 This pickled cauliflower isn’t officially canned.
 It’s easy to make, cured in the refrigerator for five days and voila, you’ve got elegant flavored and pretty colored cauliflower.
 Even though we think this is very good, it’s not enough flavor for me…as far as I’m concerned, if your mouth isn’t puckered it’s not pickled.

-- 1 head cauliflower (about 2 lbs), sliced into bite sized pieces
+- 1 lbs head cauliflower sliced into bite sized pieces, about 2

 - In a large bowl, combine water, vinegar, sugar, salt, soy sauce, garlic, pickling spice, curry powder.
 Whisk until fully combined, then add curry and blend.